bhendarkargaurav/Project_Notes/README.md

 NPM stands for Node Package Manager, responsible for managing all the packages and modules for Node.js.

 Node Package Manager provides two main functionalities:
 Provides online repositories for node.js packages/modules, which are searchable on search.nodejs.org Provides command-line utility to install Node.js packages and also manages Node.js versions and dependencies
-112 Node.js Interview Questions to Ace Your Interviews Lesson 7 of 9By Taha Sufiyan

-Last updated on Jul 16, 2024141467875
-Top 100+ Node.js Interview Questions and Answers for 2024
-PreviousNext
-Table of Contents
-Node.js Interview Questions and Answers For FreshersNode.js Interview Questions and Answers For Intermediate LevelNode.js Interview Questions and Answers For Experienced ProfessionalsConclusion
 Node.js is a super popular server-side platform that more and more organizations are using.
 If you are preparing for a career change and have an upcoming job interview, it’s always a good idea to prepare and brush up on your interview skills beforehand.
 Although there are a few commonly asked Node.js interview questions that pop up during all types of interviews, we also recommend that you prepare by focusing on exclusive questions to your specific industry.

-We have compiled a comprehensive list of common Node.js interview questions that come up often in interviews and the best ways to answer these questions.
-This will also help you understand the fundamental concepts of Node.js.

 Want a Top Software Development Job?

-Start Here!
-Full Stack Developer - MERN StackExplore ProgramWant a Top Software Development Job?
-Start Here!
-Node.js Interview Questions and Answers For Freshers This section will provide you with the Basic Node.js interview questions which will primarily help freshers. ss.js is a lightweight Node.js framework that gives us ability to create server-side web applications faster and smarter.
+.js is a lightweight Node.js framework that gives us ability to create server-side web applications faster and smarter.
 The main reason for choosing Express is its simplicity, minimalism, flexibility, and scalability characteristics.
 It provides easy setup for middlewares and routing.

 1. What is Express.Js?
 Express is a small framework that sits on top of Node.js’s web server functionality to simplify its APIs and add helpful new features.
 It makes it easier to organize your application’s functionality with middleware and routing; it adds helpful utilities to Node.js’s HTTP objects; it facilitates the rendering of dynamic HTTP objects.